asierferrero/FilmsRestApi/README.md

 1. Models Package:

     Filma Class:
-        The central class of the project representing movies, Filma is structured to encapsulate key attributes of films.
+        The central class of the project representing movies.
 Additional attributes, such as genre, release date, director, and more, may be incorporated for a more comprehensive representation.

     Cast Class:
-        The Cast class, nested within the Models package, is designed to capture details about cast members.
+        The Cast class, is designed to capture details about cast members.

 2. Repositories Package:

     FilmakRepository:
         The FilmakRepository, situated within the Repositories package, houses methods for database interactions related to movies.
-Advanced queries may be implemented for retrieving movies based on specific criteria, such as release year or genre.
-        The repository is equipped with error-handling mechanisms to manage potential issues, providing meaningful error messages in case of failures.
+        The repository is equipped with error-handling mechanisms to manage potential issues, providing meaningful error messages in case of errors.

     CastRepository:
-        If applicable, additional methods within the CastRepository manage cast members, including fetching all cast members for a particular movie or searching for actors by name.
+        CastRepository manage cast members, including fetching all cast members for a particular movie or searching for actors by name.
 Validations are implemented to ensure data consistency.

 3. SpringConfiguration: